Pietagorh/TurtleChess/README.md

 # TurtleChess

-A little chess project made with turtle.
+A small chess project made with turtle.